There are many ways to be involved in the HLAA Walk4Hearing.

 Local Programs and Services

-- Funding for hearing aids and assistive listening devices for people who cannot afford them
+Funding for hearing aids and devices for people who cannot afford them

 There is a variety of national sponsorship opportunities to showcase your company through the Walk4Hearing.
-For more information about national sponsorship opportunities please visit the national sponsors page
+For more information about national sponsorship opportunities please visit the sponsors page.

 About the Hearing Loss Association of America